oliverLo78/password-gen/README.md

 ```
 ## Installation

-no installation just need to go to the website here is the [NEED DEPLOYED LINK??] so that you can try password generator...
+no installation just need to go to the website here is the https://oliverlo78.github.io/password-gen/ go ahead and try password generator.

 ## Usage